Mathorga/behema/README.md

 ticks_count_t samplingBound = sampleWindow - 1;

 // Define an input rectangle (the area of neurons directly attached to inputs).
-// Since even_cortex and odd_cortex are 2D cortexs, inputs are arranged in a 2D surface.
+// Since even_cortex and odd_cortex are 2D cortexes, inputs are arranged in a 2D surface.
 // inputCoords contains the bound coordinates of the input rectangle as [x0, y0, x1, y1].
 cortex_size_t inputsCoords[] = {10, 5, 40, 20};